matrix-org/matrix-spec/content/server-server-api.md

         `<delegated_hostname>`.
 The target server must present a valid certificate for `<delegated_hostname>`.

 4. If the `/.well-known` request resulted in an error response, a server is found by resolving an SRV record for `_matrix._tcp.<hostname>`.
 This may result in a hostname (to be resolved using AAAA or A records) and port.
-Requests are made to the resolved IP address and port, using 8448 as a default port, with a `Host` header of `<hostname>`.
+Requests are made to the resolved IP address and port, with a `Host` header of `<hostname>`.
 The target server must present a valid certificate for `<hostname>`.

 5. If the `/.well-known` request returned an error response, and the SRV record was not found, an IP address is resolved using CNAME, AAAA and A